-Provence is more than lavender fields, old towns and vineyard visits.
-The turquoise lakes of Provence are ideal for refreshing afternoon dips in the heat of the summer.
+Whilst it may be known the world over for its lavender fields, old towns and vineyard visits, the turquoise lakes of Provence are also ideal for refreshing afternoon dips in the heat of the summer, in front of some of the most incredible scenery that France has to offer.

 Sillans-la-Cascade

-Sillans-la-Cascade is the pearl of provence’s waterfalls.
-Just 50km from the glamorous resort of St-Tropez and boasts milky-blue pools of water and dramatic falls surrounded by luscious green foliage.
-While it’s actually not advised to swim in the Sillans-la-Cascade, although locals do, you can find another pool further down which is safer.
-Still, the waterfall is the perfect place to visit for a picnic and a nice walk.
+Sillans-la-Cascade is the pearl of Provence’s waterfalls.
+Just 50km from the glamorous resort of St-Tropez, boasting milky-blue pools of water and dramatic falls, this waterfall is surrounded by luscious green foliage.
+Whilst it’s actually not advised to swim in the Sillans-la-Cascade, despite many of the locals doing so anyway, you can find another pool further down which is safer.
+Still, the waterfall is the perfect place to visit for a picnic, a nice walk, and makes for amazing wild swimming holidays.

 The Dordogne Valley is characterised by meandering river banks, green meadows and hilltops punctuated by beautiful castles.
-Swimming in the Dordogne River is for holiday makers who look forward to a bit of adventure.
+But is it safe to swim in rivers?
+Well if you can swim in a lake, why couldn’t you swim in the Dordogne River!
+It’s definitely an activity for holidaymakers who love a bit of an adventure.

 Cingle de Trémolat